Málaga City - History Meets Hipster Cool

 Málaga is one of Europe’s oldest cities, founded by the Phoenicians around 770 BC as Malaka.
 Its rich history includes Roman rule—visible in the Roman Theatre—followed by nearly 800 years of Moorish influence, during which the Alcazaba and Gibralfaro Castle were built.
 In 1487, it was taken by the Catholic Monarchs during the Reconquista, marking the start of Christian rule and the construction of landmarks like the unfinished cathedral, La Manquita.

 In the 19th century, Málaga became an industrial powerhouse, but later faced economic hardship.
 The Spanish Civil War left deep scars, but in recent decades the city has transformed.
-Today, Málaga is a cultural hub blending its ancient roots with modern creativity—home to museums, festivals, and the legacy of Picasso, its most famous son ( and Antonia Banderas ).
+Today, Málaga is a cultural hub blending its ancient roots with modern creativity—home to museums, festivals, and the legacy of Picasso, its most famous son!

 What to See

-Begin with the city’s roots at the Roman Theatre, where timeworn stone steps face a stage that once echoed with Latin verse.
-Just above, the Alcazaba rises with its palm-filled courtyards, Moorish arches, and the soft trickle of fountains.
-The views alone are worth the climb, offering a panoramic sweep of city, harbour, and hills.
+At the heart of Málaga’s old town lies the Roman Theatre, where timeworn stone steps still face a stage that once echoed with Latin verse.
+Just above, the Alcazaba rises through palm-filled courtyards, Moorish arches, and the soft trickle of fountains.
+The climb unfolds gradually, with panoramic views across the city, harbour, and surrounding hills.

 Special Events of the Year